Minnesota Great River Road - National Scenic BywayMailing Address: 56 33rd Avenue South

 St Cloud, MN 56301

-Directions and information on over 700 things to see and do can be found at www.MnMississippiRiver.com.
+The map above is a general visual representation of the route.
+For detailed route information, directions and information on over 700 things to see and do visit www.MnMississippiRiver.com.

 - 565 miles